-Education and training are crucial to maintain and strengthen the competitiveness of the footwear industry.
-The process of creating a shoe requires artistic and technical talents as well as specific know-how in order to combine handcraftship with the new opportunities brought by new technologies and digitalisation.
+Education and training are crucial to maintain and strengthen the competitiveness of European footwear companies, because workers represent the main asset of the industry.
+The process of creating a shoe is complex and requires artistic and technical skills as well as specific know-how in order to combine craftsmanship with the opportunities brought by new technologies and digitalisation.
 A quality shoe undergoes numerous stages of production before it is completed.
-The exact number of operations involved can vary drastically but often go beyond 200, depending on the selected production method and the tools used.
-In this relation, the process of shoe creation has changed during the years and alongside the master craftsman, new technologies have appeared to support the manufacturing process.
+The exact number of operations involved can vary drastically but often go beyond 200, depending on the product, the selected production method and the tools used.
+In this relation, the process of shoe creation has changed during the years and alongside the master craftsman, new technologies and innovative processes support the manufacturing process.

 - Boosting the development and updating occupations in the sector as well as providing education and vocational training tailored to the needs of the industry in order to prepare future generations and to keep the precious heritage of knowledge and experts in Europe.

 - Promoting and increasing the visibility of job opportunities that the industry offers.

 - Communicating and promoting the attractiveness of the footwear sector and the career opportunities it offers, particularly to younger generations.

 In this regard, the CEC together with other European partners participate in European Commission projects under the ERASMUS+ programme supporting education, such as:

 - Skills4Smart TCLF Industries 2030 Blueprint (S4TCLF)- Enhancing the modernisation and competitiveness of the European Union’s Textile, Clothing, Leather, and Footwear (TCLF) sectors.